JoseEspinosaTello/Election_Analysis/README.md

 # Election_Analysis

-## Project Overview
+## Overview of Election Audit

-Seth and Tom, two Colorado Board of Elections employee have contracted us to help audit the recent congressional election.
+Seth and Tom, two Colorado Board of Elections employees have contracted us to help audit the recent congressional election.
 They would like our company to develop a python script that will run through the election results and return the follow results.

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.